 “A red, red nose blossomed before my eyes, spread out until it filled the universe, and then turned rotten and decomposed into a mountain of red worms that wriggled wildly away into the darkness.”

-To his credit, Server does concede that "Aarons's postwar work was better," and notes that Aarons became one of the first writers to work for Fawcett's Gold Medal, and for whom he would eventually write the very successful Durrell series.
+To his credit, Server does concede that “Aarons’s post-war work was better,” and notes that Aarons became one of the first writers for Fawcett’s Gold Medal, for whom he would eventually write the very successful Durrell series.

-The Corpse Hangs High may have been considered a dud by Server, but Timely-Atlas, which would eventiually become Marvel Comics, saw fit to republish it in an abridged paperback version in 1943, as part of their "Best Detective Selection" line, with a great cover (pictured) by George D. Klein, a well-regarded comic book artist who had a long career with Marvel and later DC.
+The Corpse Hangs High may have been considered a dud by Server, but Martin Goldman’s Timely-Atlas, which would eventually become Marvel Comics, saw fit to republish it in an abridged paperback version in 1943, as part of their “Best Detective Selection” line, with a great super-cheesy cover (pictured) by George D. Klein, a well-regarded comic book artist who would have a long and successful career with Marvel and later DC.

 Respectfully submitted by Kevin Burton Smith.